rschuetzler/datacom-labs/Exercise 1 - Vagrant Setup/1-Vagrant Setup-Instructions.md

 * Open a command prompt and navigate to your Vagrant folder.
 (The folders that you use might be different based on the folder names on your computer.)
     * Click Start > cmd.exe [enter]
     * `> cd Documents\NetworkingClass\Vagrant`
+        * Or you can open the directory in Windows Explorer, hold down the Shift key while right-clicking in an empty part of the folder, then click "Open command window here"
 * Create a new folder called "Exercise1"
     * `> md Exercise1` [enter]
 * Navigate to the Exercise1 folder